One of the most beautiful dials ever and a really loud powerful sound! 🙂

 Update 2018 April:

 It seems that the models above are export models since the domestic ones, for Japan market, are marked “Seven Star APSS-52904 Y” and have a slightly different dial.
 I managed to find a NOS one and here it is, also side by side with the orange export version.
 The case back is also different, and so is the winding crown.
 Take a look.
+UPDATE to the info above from my fellow collector Stephen: It seems the APSS52904Y would be found in the slightly earlier 61-5773 which uses the 52 movement.
+That model also uses a different, smaller crown.

 And side by side: